logicalclocks/hopsworks/docs/admin/user.md

   blocking them, managing user quota, [configure alerts](./alert.md) and setting up [authentication methods](./auth.md).

 ## Validating and blocking users
-By default, user who register on Hopsworks using their own credentials are not granted access to the cluster.
+By default, a user who register on Hopsworks using their own credentials are not granted access to the cluster.
 First, a user with an admin role needs to validate their account.

 By clicking on the _Review Requests_ button you can open a _user request review_ popup as shown in the image below.